parisbible/parisbible.github.io/publications.markdown

 This section lists all the conferences where the members of the research team presented the project or publications.

+# Book
+- (Under contract) Wrisley, David J. and Guéville, Estelle. *Machine Learning and Medieval Manuscripts: Big Data, Scribes, and the Paris Bible.*

 # Publications

+- Guéville, Estelle and David Joseph Wrisley.
+(2023).
+Transcribing Medieval Manuscripts for Machine Learning. *Journal of Data Mining and Digital Humanities.*

 - [Wrisley, David Joseph, Estelle Guéville and Niccolò Acram Cappelletto.
 (2022).
 Creating New Audiences for Digital Objects Through Museum-University Collaboration. *Museums in the Middle East Journal*.
 Sharjah, UAE.
 3: 61-63.](http://hdl.handle.net/2451/63847)

-- Guéville, Estelle and David Joseph Wrisley.
-(2023).
-Transcribing Medieval Manuscripts for Machine Learning. *Journal of Data Mining and Digital Humanities.* forthcoming.

-- Guéville, Estelle and David Joseph Wrisley (forthcoming).
-Between Authorship and Scribal Practice: Using Digital Methods to Identify Scribes in Manuscripts. *Journal of the Early Book Society.*

 # Conference presentations